Clarifai/old-docs/inputs.md

 ## Inputs

 The API is built around a simple idea.
 You send inputs (images) to the service and it returns predictions.
-In addition to receiving predictions on inputs, you can also 'save' inputs and their predictions to later search against.
-You can also 'save' inputs with concepts to later train your own model.
+In addition to receiving predictions on inputs, you can also index inputs and their predictions to later search against.
+You can also index inputs with concepts to later train your own model.

+When you add an input to your app, the base workflow of your app runs, computing the outputs from all the models in that workflow and indexes those outputs.
+Those indexed outputs are what incur the indexing fee monthly, and enablessearch and training on top of the outputs of the base workflow models.

 ### Add Inputs

 You can add inputs one by one or in bulk.
 If you do send bulk, you are limited to sending 128 inputs at a time.

 **Important: adding inputs is an asynchronous operation.** That means it will process indexing of your inputs through your default workflow in the background, which can take some time.
 In order to check the status of each input you add, see the section on [Get Input by ID](#get-input-by-id) to look for status 30000 (INPUT_IMAGE_DOWNLOAD_SUCCESS) status code on each input to know when it's successfully been indexed.

 ##### Add an input using a publicly accessible URL